jcburley/joker/GOSTD.md

 Got `chan` and (empty) `struct{}` types working at a rudimentary level.

+Receivers that have no return values are now implemented; the Joker wrappers return `NIL`, just as for regular functions and methods.

 Types defined in terms of builtin types are now pass-by-value.
 However, this is not recursive, in that a type defined in terms of another type that is pass-by-value (but not builtin) is not pass-by-value.
 E.g. see `crypto/x509.InsecureAlgorithmError`, which is still pass-by-reference despite being simply a wrapper around `crypto/x509.SignatureAlgorithm` (which is defined as an `int`).

 ### 2021-03-07